Les Ottolenghi

-Les Ottolenghi was the Executive Vice President & Chief Information Officer for Caesars Entertainment Corporation, a role he assumed in January 2016.
-Ottolenghi was previously the Chief Information Officer at Las Vegas Sands Corporation.
-He is currently working as CITO at Stride, Inc.
+Les Ottolenghi is an entrepreneur and technology executive who is currently the CEO of the mobile gaming platform company VIP Play Inc. Prior positions held by him include Chief Information and Innovation Officer at Las Vegas Sands Corporation, Executive Vice President and Chief Information Officer at Caesars Entertainment Corporation, Chief Transformation and Commercial Officer at Lee Enterprises, and Chief Information and Commercial Officer at Stride, Inc.

 Education

 Ottolenghi holds an MBA in Decision Information Analysis from Emory University’s Goizueta School of Business where he received the Robert W. Woodruff Scholarship, the highest award granted by the business school.
 He received his undergraduate degree from Duke University.

 Career

 Ottolenghi began his career as an entrepreneur and founded Computer Innovations Corporation out of college.
 He later grew the start-up to a retail operation that achieved $13.3M in sales in three years.
 As a result of his efforts in the industry, CIO Magazine listed him among the top 50 CIOs.

 Ottolenghi’s’ expertise encompasses cyber security, big data, real time CRM, and consumer-centric mobile applications development.
 He’s led the IT strategic business planning process at the enterprise level by leveraging TBM and introduced the NIST Cyber Security Framework and IT governance and compliance standards.

 Ottolenghi is also reported to have funded, written, promoted, and produced a cyberbullying documentary reviewed by HBO films, CNN, and the U.S. House of Congress and accepted at 38 film festivals.